my pension insurance

 Katrin Straub

 The statutory pension insurance forms the foundation of retirement provision in Germany, yet many questions often remain unanswered.
-This article explains the key aspects of your pension insurance and shows how you can actively shape your entitlements.
+This article explains the most important aspects of your pension insurance and shows how you can actively help shape your entitlements.

 The topic in brief and concise terms

-Statutory pension insurance (GRV) is the foundation of retirement provision in Germany and is financed through the pay-as-you-go system.
+The statutory pension insurance (GRV) is the basis of retirement provision in Germany and is financed on a pay-as-you-go basis.

-Your annual pension information provides insight into your acquired entitlements and helps to identify any potential coverage gaps early on.
+Your annual pension information provides an overview of your accrued entitlements and helps identify any potential pension shortfall at an early stage.

-In addition to the statutory pension, private and occupational pension schemes are important components to ensure the standard of living in retirement.
+In addition to the state pension, private and occupational pension provision are important building blocks for securing your standard of living in retirement.

-The statutory pension system is based on the so-called generational contract.
-This means that the contributions of current employees finance the pensions of current pensioners.
-Your own contributions simultaneously establish your future pension entitlements.
-The amount of your future pension largely depends on the number of accumulated earning points (often referred to as pension points).
-For an average income, there is roughly one earning point per year.
+The statutory pension system is based on the so-called generation contract.
+This means that the contributions of those currently in work finance the pensions of current pension recipients.
+Your own contributions at the same time establish your future pension entitlements.
+The amount of your later pension depends largely on the number of earnings points you have accumulated (often also called pension points).
+For an average income, you receive about one earnings point per year.
 If you earn more or less, you receive correspondingly more or fewer points.
-The current pension value, which is adjusted annually, multiplied by your earning points and other factors, results in your monthly pension.
-In 2024, the current pension value amounts to 39.32 euros.
+The current pension value, which is adjusted annually, multiplied by your earnings points and other factors, gives your monthly pension.
+In 2024, the current pension value is 39.32 euros.
 This mechanism ensures that pension development tends to keep pace with wage development.

-Your pension information: A key to your retirement planning
+Your pension information: A key to your retirement provision

-The pension statement that you receive annually from the German Pension Insurance is an important document.
-It not only includes a forecast of your regular old-age pension but also details on pensions in the event of full disability.
-Check the listed insurance periods carefully for completeness and accuracy.
-Missing periods can reduce your future pension.
-From the age of 55, you will receive a more detailed pension information every three years.
-These documents form the basis for your personal retirement planning.
-They show you whether the statutory pension will be sufficient to maintain your standard of living in retirement.
-Often, an additional private or occupational pension scheme will be necessary to close the so-called pension gap.
-The pension statement typically also highlights the loss of purchasing power due to inflation and provides projections with assumed pension adjustments of one or two percent.
+The pension statement you receive annually from the German Pension Insurance is an important document.
+It contains not only a projection of your standard retirement pension, but also information about the pension in the event of full reduced earning capacity.
+Check the insurance periods shown carefully for completeness and accuracy.
+Missing periods can reduce your later pension.
+From the age of 55, you receive a more detailed pension statement every three years.
+These documents are the basis for your personal retirement planning.
+They show you whether the statutory pension will be enough to maintain your standard of living in old age.
+Often, additional private or occupational pension provision will be necessary to close the so-called pension gap.
+The pension statement usually also points out the loss of purchasing power due to inflation and provides projections based on assumed pension increases of one or two per cent.

 The pension statement lists various amounts:

-• Your current entitlement to a pension due to full disability.
+• Your current entitlement to a pension due to full reduced earning capacity.

-• The amount of your old-age pension if you were to stop contributing immediately.
+• The amount of your retirement pension if you were to stop paying contributions from now on.

-• An estimate of your regular old-age pension, based on the assumption that you continue to earn as much as the average of the last five years.
+• A projection of your standard retirement pension, based on the assumption that you continue to earn as much as the average over the last five years.

-• Projections with example pension adjustments of one and two percent.
+• Forecasts with example pension increases of one and two per cent.

 These figures are estimates and provide guidance.
-Your actual pension can vary due to factors such as legislative changes or shifts in your employment life.
-Use this information to take early action.
-For instance, you can increase your pension entitlement through voluntary additional contributions or build up a private pension.
+Your actual pension may differ due to various factors such as changes in legislation or changes in your working life.
+Use this information to take action early.
+For example, you can increase your pension entitlements through voluntary additional contributions or build up private provision.

-The calculation of your statutory pension follows a clear formula laid out in Paragraph 64 SGB VI.
-The monthly pension results from multiplying personal pension points, the entry factor, the pension type factor, and the current pension value.
-You accumulate personal pension points throughout your entire working life through contributions.
-The amount of pension points directly depends on your insured income in relation to the average income of all insured persons.
-For the average income (2024: 50,293 euros), there is one pension point.
+The calculation of your statutory pension follows a clear formula, set out in Section 64 of SGB VI.
+The monthly pension is the result of multiplying your personal earnings points, the access factor, the pension type factor and the current pension value.
+You accumulate personal earnings points throughout your working life through contributions.
+The amount of earnings points depends directly on your insured income in relation to the average income of all insured persons.
+One earnings point is awarded for the average income (2024: 50,293 euros).
 For example, someone who has paid the maximum contribution for 30 years could have accumulated around 58 points.
-The entry factor considers whether you take your pension early with reductions (factor less than one) or later with increments (factor greater than one).
-At regular retirement, it is one.
-The pension type factor depends on the type of pension: for old-age pensions, it is 1.0, for full disability pensions, also 1.0, for the small widow's/widower's pension 0.25, and for the large one 0.55 (or 0.6 for old cases).
-The current pension value is adjusted annually and has been uniformly 39.32 euros since the first of July 2024.
-An important role is played by account clarification, to ensure that all pension-related periods are correctly recorded.
+The access factor takes into account whether you claim your pension early with deductions (factor less than one) or later with bonuses (factor greater than one).
+At normal retirement age, it is one.
+The pension type factor depends on the type of pension: for old-age pensions it is 1.0, for the full reduced earning capacity pension also 1.0, for the small widow's/widower's pension 0.25 and for the large one 0.55 (or 0.6 for older cases).
+The current pension value is adjusted annually and has been 39.32 euros nationwide since 1 July 2024.
+Another important role is played by account clarification to ensure that all pension-relevant periods are recorded correctly.

-An example to illustrate pension calculation: Suppose you have accumulated 40 pension points, retire regularly (entry factor 1.0), and apply for an old-age pension (pension type factor 1.0).
-With a current pension value of 39.32 euros, your gross monthly pension would be 40 times 1.0 times 1.0 times 39.32 euros = 1,572.80 euros.
-From this gross pension, contributions to health and long-term care insurance, as well as taxes, may be deducted.
-The contribution assessment ceiling (2021 West: 7,100 euros/month) caps the amount of income for which contributions are paid.
+An example to illustrate the pension calculation: suppose you have accumulated 40 earnings points, retire at the normal age (access factor 1.0) and apply for an old-age pension (pension type factor 1.0).
+With a current pension value of 39.32 euros, your monthly gross pension would be 40 times 1.0 times 1.0 times 39.32 euros = 1,572.80 euros.
+From this gross pension, contributions to health and long-term care insurance, and possibly taxes, are still deducted.
+The contribution assessment ceiling (2021 West: 7,100 euros/month) caps the amount of income on which contributions are paid.

 Voluntary contributions and special periods: actively shaping your pension